cdxker/barista-user/README.md

 Very nice.

-### Ability for `map` to pass arbitrary arguments.
+### Ability for `map.sh` to pass arbitrary arguments.

-Thinking of a `map` function but for something like this script here.
+Thinking of a `map.sh` function but for something like this script here.

 ```sync-folders.sh
 scp -r computerA:Photocard\ Templates/ /user/Photocard\ Templates/